ubernostrum/webcolors/docs/conformance.rst

 The normal test suite
 ---------------------

-The normal test suite for webcolors aims for 100% code coverage, but does *not* aim for 100% coverage of possible color value inputs and outputs.
+The normal test suite for webcolors aims for 100% coverage of code paths, but does *not* aim for 100% coverage of possible color value inputs and outputs.
 Instead, it uses a small number of test values to routinely exercise various functions.

 The test values used in most test functions are chosen to provide, where applicable, at least one of each of the following types of